 Steward Saint Elizabeth’s Medical Center and Good Shepherd Community Care have partnered to provide palliative care consultative services to SEMC patients and families.
 Palliative care consults can support clinicians, patients, and families with complex symptom management, conversations about the nature/progression of illness, and discussions about options and goals of care

-Good Shepherd’s Palliative Care Nurse Practitioner, Tetyana Novikova, will be onsite at SEMC to offer consistent presence and availability to patients, families, and clinicians, as well as provide community-based follow-up visits to those patients and families who need it.
+One of Good Shepherd’s Palliative Care Practitioners, will be on site at SEMC to offer consistent presence and availability to patients, families, and clinicians, as well as provide community-based follow-up visits to those patients and families who need it.
 This model will not only provide quality, patient-centered care, but it will also reduce the length of hospital stays and the likelihood of rehospitalization.

 When to Consider a Palliative Care